hackerman9375/geode-ios-launcher-custom-bundle-id/MODERN-IOS-INSTALL.md

 2: Navigate to the **Sources** tab, and tap the `+` button to add the Geode AltSource.
 In the input box, type `https://ios-repo.geode-sdk.org/altsource/main.json`, then press the `+` button.
 Now go to the **Browse** tab, then **Games**, and you will find Geode.
 Press `Free` to install it.
 ![](screenshots/altsource-install.png)
+> [!NOTE]
+> The AltSource method may recieve updates *later*, and should only be used if you are okay with this.

 ## Post Installation
 After going through the setup process, you may have seen the warning that **Just-In-Time** (JIT) compilation is required.
 This is true if you want to run Geode since Apple restricts how apps can manage memory.